 Our car was taken away, so we hired a car to get around the town.

 Staircase to the Moon

-In the evening we went to watch a well known phenomenon known as the ‘staircase to the moon’.
+In the evening we went to watch a well-known phenomenon known as the ‘staircase to the moon’.
 You can watch it only 27 times a year (provided there is a clear sky) between March and November.
-In reality it means many people gathered on the beach to shoot a photo.
+In reality, it means many people gathered on the beach to shoot a photo.

-‘Staircase to the moon’ show starts in a total darkness, because the town turns off its lights for this occasion.
+‘Staircase to the moon’ show starts in total darkness because the town turns off its lights for this occasion.
 People wait for a red moon to appear over the horizon.
 The stairs, or rather their illusion, are slowly appearing on the horizon.
 The full moonlight is reflected on the wet sand that is exposed at a low tide.